 Right Livelihood is a courage-powered community for social change.

-Established in 1980, we are committed to peace, justice and sustainability for all.
+We are committed to peace, justice and sustainability for all.

 We believe that lasting change requires concerted action based on diverse solutions.
 We do our part by nurturing a growing community of courageous change-makers, connecting them and their solutions worldwide.